TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ```

 Merging can be difficult at first because, unless you are very good at thinking ahead or very lucky, you probably have some overlap in the two branches that you were working on.
-If you try to merge two branches in which you edited the same line of the same file, you get, in git terminology, a merge conflict.
+Git has some pretty clever tools to figure out which changes to pull into the merge commit, but if it is ambiguous (e.g if you've edited the same part of a file in both parents), you will get a merge conflict.
 You will have to manually edit the files to choose how to resolve the conflict.
+You are encouraged to make backup copies of both parent branches until you are more comfortable.
-Git has several [ways to deal with merge conflicts,](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts) the best option for you may depend on the particular IDE you are using.
+Git has several [ways to deal with merge conflicts;](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts) the best option for you may depend on the particular IDE you are using.

 ---